backupify/cassandra_datum/README.md

 create column family MockCassandraData with column_type='Super' and comparator='com.backupify.db.DatumType' and subcomparator='UTF8Type';
 ```

+Then you should be able to `bundle exec rake`

 ## Copyright

 Copyright (c) 2012 Jason Haruska.
 See LICENSE.txt for further details.